taylor2nerf/taylor-nerf/README.md

   <img src="assets/rip_materials_depth.gif" width="45%">
 </p>

-## Only a few lines of changes were needed in key sections of code to convert various NeRF backbone into ours, such as Nerfacc OccGrid：
+## Integrating our method with various NeRF backbones, such as NerfAcc, required only minimal modifications—limited to a few lines of code in key components：
 ```diff
 ### Network Define
 def __init__(**):